Man talking on marine radio

 To increase the chances of a weak distress transmission being received,three minute periods of radio silence are observed on the hour and half hour on distress channels.With the exception of distress traffic, all other transmissions must cease during the silence periods

-Marine Radio Procedure words
+Marine Radio Procedure Words

 The key to using your marine radio efficiently is to know the correct radio language (procedure words and their meanings).
 These procedure words, combined with the phonetic alphabet are a form of shorthand designed to clarify messaging, prevent misunderstandings and help to reduce transmission time.